Android

 9 TrustlyCallback { lightboxView: Trustly?, cancelData: Map<String, String> ->

-10 // TODO: Handle cancellation (For example, show a toast or stay on current screen)
+10 // TODO: Handle cancellation (for example, show a toast or stay on current screen).

 11 // redirectToScreen(Callback.CANCEL)